eclipse-archived/codewind-docs/docs/_documentations/che-setupregistries.md

 ---
 layout: docs
-title: Adding a container registry in Codewind
+title: Adding an image registry in Codewind
-description: Adding a container registry in Codewind
+description: Adding an image registry in Codewind
 keywords: container, registry, Che, guidance, image registry, Appsody, Docker, name, push registry, Kubernetes
 duration: 1 minute
 permalink: che-setupregistries
 type: document
 ---

-# Adding a container registry in Codewind
+# Adding an image registry in Codewind

-## Prerequisite: Determining if you need a container registry
+## Prerequisite: Determining if you need an image registry
 1\.
-First, determine if you need to add a container registry.
+First, determine if you need to add an image registry.
 The following scenarios in Codewind require you to specify which image registry is in use:
 - In the following scenario, configure Codewind with an image registry to push the application image to that specific image registry:
     - Run Codewind on a remote Kubernetes cluster, including Che, to develop a Codewind style project.
 - In the following scenario, configure Codewind to use the credentials for a specific image registry: